kriebb/kriebb.github.io/content/pages/contact.en.md

 - **Location**: Belgium (Antwerp/Ghent region)
 - **LinkedIn**: [LinkedIn](https://www.linkedin.com/in/kristofriebbels)

-This site was created with Visual Studio Code, Le Chat Mistral AI large model, and Microsoft Copilot technologies.
+This site was built with Jekyll (using Ruby plugins) with assistance from AI tools like Mistral AI and Microsoft Copilot.